sanderdevries/sanderdevries.github.io/_pages/about.md

 </p>

 <p align="justify">
-I typically use administrative data and causal inference or machine learning techniques to improve our understanding of the workings of education policies and the determinants of individuals' human capital.
+I am interested in the Economics of Education and Intergenerational Mobility.
+I typically use large administrative datasets in combination with causal inference or machine learning techniques to answer relevant questions in these areas.
 </p>